Mina Deocareza

 More than five years ago, I learned about minimalism.

 It all began when I chanced upon a documentary on Netflix about the beauty of owning less.
-Just a few minutes into it, I already realized how burdened I had been by all my material possessions, especially the hundreds (or maybe even close to a thousand) of books I’d been desperately holding on to.
+Just a few minutes into it, it dawned on me how burdened I had been by all my material possessions, especially the hundreds—or maybe even close to a thousand—of books I’d desperately been holding on to.

-Because my willpower was strong and I was craving some kind of a do-over, I managed to drastically lessen my possessions in just a matter of months.
-I threw away things I was no longer using, sold and donated a huge portion of my book collection, and got rid of clothes I had no plans of wearing again.
+Because my willpower was strong and I was craving some kind of do-over, I managed to drastically lessen my stuff in just a matter of months.
+I threw away things I was no longer using, sold and donated a huge portion of my book collection, and got rid of clothes I had no plans of wearing again or at all.

 At the same time, I started a tradition of purging, during which I’d simply ask myself whether certain things inside my home still sparked joy or not anymore.
 Anything deemed unnecessary would be let go of.